Raizora/MidiPortal/README.md

   ```

 ## **Enforced Build System**
-MidiPortal now enforces the use of Ninja as the build generator and Apple Clang as the compiler on macOS.
+MidiPortal enforces the use of Ninja as the build generator and Homebrew Clang 19+ as the compiler on macOS.
 This ensures consistent builds across different environments and prevents issues with build system switching.

 ### **How It Works**
-- **CMake Presets**: The project includes CMake presets that specify Ninja and Apple Clang.
+- **Dynamic Compiler Detection**: The build system automatically finds Homebrew Clang 19+ installations.
 - **Toolchain File**: A custom toolchain file (`cmake/toolchains/macos-clang.cmake`) enforces compiler settings.
 - **Build Script**: The `build.sh` script handles all build steps with proper configuration.
+- **Fallback Mechanism**: If Homebrew Clang isn't found, it will be installed automatically.

 ### **Benefits**
 - **Consistent Builds**: Prevents accidental switching to Unix Makefiles or other generators.
 - **Faster Compilation**: Ninja provides faster builds than traditional Make.
 - **Modern C++ Support**: Ensures the use of a compiler with full C++23 support.
 - **Simplified Workflow**: Single command to handle the entire build process.
+- **Robust Detection**: Works even if Homebrew Clang version changes.

 ## **Continuous Integration (CI/CD)**
 MidiPortal uses **GitHub Actions** for automated **building and testing**.